Teach Important Lessons to Your Children by Growing an Indoor Garden

 Growing Gardens in Tight Places

 Since outdoor plants require many hours of sunlight, you will need to plant them in a manner that allows them to stretch their leaves and remain uncrowded.
 Indoor gardening works differently.
-It is more important that you situate grow lights so that your plants grow the way that you want.
+It is more important to situate grow lights so that your plants grow how you want.

-Some plants are going to naturally require more exposure to your grow lights while others might only need a couple of hours of concentrated artificial lighting.
+Some plants naturally require more exposure to your grow lights, while others might only need a few hours of concentrated artificial lighting.
 You can have an entire garden growing in a hallway closet or incorporate your garden into your living room decor.
-Many people own houseplants that they use to make their homes look tropical, so think about how your indoor garden can be set up to be functional as well as visually exciting.
+Many people own houseplants that they use to make their homes look tropical, so think about how your indoor garden can be set up to be functional and visually exciting.

 The Principles of Hydroponics and Aeroponics

-Not only can plants grow and thrive without natural sunlight, but not all of them also need soil either.
-Aeroponics, or the act of growing plants in the air, enables gardeners to stack plants from floor to ceiling.
-You can have fresh lettuce growing in your home, sans soil, right on top of a crop of delicious rhubarb.
+Not only can plants grow and thrive without natural sunlight, but not all also need soil.
+Aeroponics, or growing plants in the air, enables gardeners to stack plants from floor to ceiling.
+Fresh lettuce growing in your home, sans soil, right on top of a crop of delicious rhubarb.

 Reaping A Fruitful Harvest

 When you grow your vegetable garden indoors, you don’t have to wait until certain times of year to grow your favourite plants.
-Indoor plants are shielded from the elements and they can be grown off-season as long as you keep the temperature and conditions right.
+Indoor plants are shielded from the elements and can be grown off-season if you keep the temperature and conditions right.
 Your children will be astounded when they see fruit and vegetables growing in their home at a time of year when those same foods aren’t easily found in grocery stores.
-Your kids might even have their own special requests to grow particular plants that they have grown fond of eating after embarking on indoor gardening.
+Your kids might even have their special requests to grow particular plants that they have grown fond of eating after embarking on indoor gardening.

-You will need some of the same tools used to grow an outdoor garden, such as a shovel, pots and plant nutrients.
-You and your children should watch your plants closely so that they don’t become sick and make adjustments when they don’t appear to be thriving.
-What you will be teaching your children is that food doesn’t just have to be bought at a grocery store and that they can control what goes into their bodies on a regular basis.
-Homegrown food tastes better, has fewer pesticides, and is more fulfilling to eat because it comes from your own concerted efforts.
-If you choose to teach your children this life skill they will always have a way to feed themselves the most wholesome of food.
+You will need some of the same tools used to grow an outdoor garden, such as shovels, pots and plant nutrients.
+You and your children should watch your plants closely so they don’t become sick and make adjustments when they don’t appear to thrive.
+You will teach your children that food doesn’t just have to be bought at a grocery store and that they can control what goes into their bodies regularly.
+Homegrown food tastes better, has fewer pesticides, and is more fulfilling because it comes from your concerted efforts.
+If you teach your children this life skill, they will always have a way to feed themselves the most wholesome food.